-Make sure you have pre-planned your travel from the airport to your French living address, allowing for any potential delays through immigration and customs.
-If you would like to book a taxi transfer please visit G7, UBER and Bolt's taxi website and fill in a form.
-If you are Under 18 you will be picked up by your guardian.
-If you are arriving from Charles de Gaulle Airport, fill in "Roissy CDG" and the terminal at which you will arrive 1, 2A, 2B, 2C etc...
+Make sure you have pre-planned your travel from the airport to your UK living address, allowing for any potential delays through immigration and customs.
+If you would like to book a taxi transfer please visit www. oncampus.global/uk/taxi-transfers